 Now we get to the bop and a half that is the EP’s title track, ‘FEARLESS!’
 Not gonna lie, our K-Pop-loving Swiftie hearts are soaring at that title.
 ‘FEARLESS’ has such a fun retro-pop feel that reminds us of artists like Dua Lipa, but still manages to feel fresh and exciting.
 The girls get to show off their vocal talents, ranging from stable to soaring, and every line is oozing with their signature confidence.
 We challenge you to listen without getting that “whatcha lookin’ at, whatcha, whatcha lookin’ at?” hook stuck in your head.

-‘Blue Flame’ is a sleek, base-driven song that we’ll totally be adding to our summer playlists!
+‘Blue Flame’ is a sleek, bass-driven song that we’ll totally be adding to our summer playlists!
 Even with the instrumental’s playful, fun vibes, the girls’ vocals sound so elegant and polished.
 It carries on the feeling of ‘FEARLESS’ so well and we couldn’t imagine another song being the third track on the mini-album.
 Chaewon and Yunjin helped write the lyrics about their feelings on their then-upcoming debut, so this really feels like a full-circle moment.

 On a side note… where can we get the outfits from this showcase performance??